KLYN74R/KlyntarCore/KLY_Hostchains/monitors/README.md

 <div align="center">

-# 😈 Place for your custom monitors 😇
+# 😈 Place for your monitors 😇

 </div>